travetto/travetto/module/express/README.md

 * ```bodyParser.raw({ type: 'image/*' })```
 * ```session(this.config.session)```

 Additionally it is sometimes necessary to register custom filters.
-Additional filters can be registered with the [`Dependency Injection`](https://github.com/travetto/di) by extending the [`Operator`](./src/service/operator) class.
+Filters can be registered with the [`Dependency Injection`](https://github.com/travetto/di) by extending the [`Operator`](./src/service/operator) class.

 ```typescript
 @Injectable({